 Just click on the link to see the application requirements for the type of student that best describes you.

-- First-Time Freshmen are college applicants who intend to enroll in college for the first time after graduating high school.
+- First-Year Students are applicants who have never been enrolled intend to enroll in college for the first time after graduating high school.

 - Transfer Students are welcome at Shimer College.
 Usually, no more than 60 semester hours (90 quarter hours) will be transferred toward a degree at Shimer.
 Classes that are most likely to count toward a Bachelor’s degree will come from areas of study in the Liberal Arts – The Humanities, Natural Sciences, and Social Sciences.